aloeswap/virtian/README.md

 # About Virtian
-**Virtian** is a web user interface for virtual servers (based on KVM) management.
-It is designed primarily for Debian Linux 9.x, but it might work on other Linux distributions.
+**Virtian** is a web user interface for virtual servers management based on KVM.
+It is primarily designed for Debian Linux 9.x, but it might work on other Linux distributions.

 **Current version:** 0.01